 Even if there are no guidelines specific to your industry, as an employer you still have an obligation under the General Duty Clause, Section 5(a)(1) to keep your workplace free from recognized serious hazards, including ergonomic hazards.
 OSHA will cite for ergonomic hazards under the General Duty Clause or issue ergonomic hazard alert letters, where appropriate, as part of its overall enforcement program.
 OSHA encourages employers to implement effective programs or other measures to reduce ergonomic hazards and associated MSDs.
 A great deal of information is currently available from OSHA, NIOSH, and various industry and labor organizations on how to establish an effective ergonomics program, and OSHA urges employers to avail themselves of these resources.

 OSHA will use the General Duty Clause to cite employers for ergonomic hazards.
 Under the OSH Act's General Duty Clause, employers must keep their workplaces free from recognized serious hazards, including ergonomic hazards.
 This requirement exists whether or not there are voluntary guidelines.

 OSHA has been assessing MSD-related issues in complaints, referrals, and targeted inspections.
 OSHA will continue to evaluate the findings of its inspections and issue General Duty Clause citations or hazard alert letters for ergonomics hazards where appropriate.
 OSHA will do the same when responding to worker complaints.

-OSHA will conduct inspections for ergonomic hazards and issue citations under the General Duty Clause and issue ergonomic hazard alert letters where appropriate.
-OSHA will conduct follow-up inspections or investigations within 12 months of certain employers who receive ergonomic hazard alert letters.
+OSHA will conduct inspections for ergonomic hazards and issue citations under the General Duty Clause and issue ergonomic hazard alert letters, when appropriate.
+OSHA will conduct follow-up inspections or investigations within 12 months of issuing an ergonomic hazard alert letter.